MDSPROID/recruitment/README.md

 4. Implement Feature, Unit, or Browser Tests.

 ### FAQ
-> Q : I'm not familiar with Jetstream / Inertia / Vue 3 / Tailwind CSS  <br>
+> Q : I'm not familiar with Jetstream / Inertia / Vue 3 / Tailwind CSS.  <br>
-> A : Feel free to change to your familiar stack, even you free to not fork this repo and create from fresh laravel as long as MVP achieved.
+> A : You're free to change your fork to your familiar stack, even you're free to not fork this repo and create from fresh laravel as long as MVP achieved.

--
-> Q : Is this repo only work on PHP 8 ? <br>
+> Q : Is this repo only work on PHP 8 ?. <br>
 > A : yes it is.
 That's why we create `./nge` and `docker-compose.yaml` script.
+Take a look at our [template repository](https://github.com/digital-entropy/nge.noob).

 ![](https://media.giphy.com/media/ieUnS3iEokPahZAZj6/giphy.gif)